 The payor is the money person and can make a big difference in the case.
 But preparation is vital for the personal injury plaintiffs because the plaintiff must present a persuasive argument.
 Mediators use private sessions during the first visit with parties separately.
-So this is where they can listen to the plaintiff’s case where there is no one around to hear the more confidential aspects of the case.
-And this can help in negotiating the claim for its real value.
+So this is where they can listen to the plaintiff’s case where there is no one around to hear the more personal aspects of the case.
+And this can help in negotiating the claim for its actual value.

 In the past, they were using private sessions with the victim to try and run numbers.
-But this session is not useful when the plaintiff had sustained significant emotional injuries.
+But this session is not practical when the plaintiff had sustained significant emotional injuries.
 For example, imagine a family has suffered the loss of a loved one.
-They require time for the emotional impact statements, etc. Also, overly emotional people are unable to reason during the negotiations process.
+They require time for the emotional impact statements, etc. Also, overly emotional people are unable to reason during the negotiation process.

 So the mediator must now negotiate through the plaintiff’s lawyer.
 Mediators must have excellent listening skills, empathy, and patience.
 They must realize how difficult this situation is for the applicant.
 In private sessions with the plaintiff and the defense, both will permit the mediator to examine improbable assumptions about the claim.